 On July 1, 2014, Capital and Pioneer credit unions formed a partnership to become the "new" Capital Credit Union, "doing the right thing" for our members and the communities we serve.
 From finances to volunteerism and everything in between, it's about advocating for our members.

-Capital now has over 100,000 members and is chartered to serve the needs of members in 10 Northeast Wisconsin counties: Brown, Calumet, Door, Kewaunee, Manitowoc, Marinette, Menominee, Oconto, Outagamie, Shawano, Waupaca, or Winnebago.
+Capital has over 100,000 members and is chartered to serve the needs of members throughout Northeastern Wisconsin counties: Brown, Calumet, Door, Kewaunee, Manitowoc, Marinette, Menominee, Oconto, Outagamie, Shawano, Waupaca, or Winnebago.